Preston4tw/terraform-provider-snowflake/README.md

 ```

 If a variable is set up for the DSN it can be configured as an environment variable or in `terraform.tfvars`.

+## Of note

+The provider needs an active warehouse to run queries against information_schema for refreshing resources.
+You have to pre-create an auto-resuming warehouse and specify that warehouse in the DSN as a parameter (ex. `?warehouse=myWarehouse`).